replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ColorTvSdk.init(this, "your_app_id_from_dashboard");
 ```

 Your app id is generated in the publisher dashboard after adding or editing an application in the My Applications section.
-Copy the app id and paste the value for "your_app_id".
+Copy the app id and paste the value for "your_app_id_from_dashboard".

 !!! note ""
     We recommend putting the initialization method inside either **Application.onCreate()** or **MainActivity.onCreate() **.
 The application must be initialized before invoking any functions of the SDK.